wptrainingteam/repo-template/README.md

 # Repo Structure and Lesson Plan Template

+> Please remove all blockquote comments such as this before publishing.

 ## Description

-A short paragraph explaining what is covered in the lesson plan.

-> This should be text that can be copied and used in a meetup or workshop description.
+> A short paragraph explaining what is covered in the lesson plan.
+This should be text that can be copied and used in a meetup or workshop description.

 ## Objectives

-After this lesson, participants will be able to:
+After completing this lesson, participants will be able to:

 * Objective 1
 * Objective 2